-The company currently leases office premises under a non-cancellable lease expiring in April 2021.
+The company currently leases office premises under a non-cancellable lease expiring in May 2024.
 Rent is payable monthly in advance.
+The company also entered into a 5 year lease of Telephone Equipment.

-Notes to the financial statements For the year ended 31 December 2020 (continued)
+Notes to the financial statements For the year ended 31 December 2021 (continued)